jnferguson/nfcdump/README.md

 - In process of providing NXP propietary extensions support
 - Idea was to write code in a portable manner that would support more than just the proxmark and provide a generic fuzzing framework for NFC devices (Your phone is the LEAST important thing that uses this technology); due to offline issues, code quality suffered and needs to be refactored to better meet this goal

-Project is currently stalled due to real life SNAFUs; currently only usable to sniff real transactions and dump the full packets and not the translation the stock firmware provides; by full I mean you can elect to receive the data still manchester/miller encoding which allows for unique issues "other security researchers" have ignored as unimportant or too simple to have bugs, of particular note is that ISO-1443A is a seriously fucked up protocol and has implicit assumptions about the anti-collision sequence, by allowing an application to drive the encoding and decoding, you can introduce collisions and encoding errors that were not previously possible with the stock firmware or any other tools to the best of my knowledge.
+Project is currently stalled due to real life SNAFUs; currently only usable to sniff real transactions and dump the full packets and not the translation the stock firmware provides; by full I mean you can elect to receive the data still manchester/miller encoding, of particular note is that ISO-1443A is a seriously fucked up protocol and has implicit assumptions about the anti-collision sequence, by allowing an application to drive the encoding and decoding, you can introduce collisions and encoding errors that were not previously possible with the stock firmware or any other tools to the best of my knowledge.

-(multiple; i cant recall, when that didnt suffice a strange ARM cache coherency issue appeared with no apparent cause)
+(self-note: multiple; i cant recall, when that didnt suffice a strange ARM cache coherency issue appeared with no apparent cause)